SNH48Live/KVM48/README.md

 Not to be confused with [KVM for kernel version 4.8](https://git.kernel.org/pub/scm/virt/kvm/kvm.git/tag/?h=kvm-4.8-3).

-KVM48 is supported on macOS, Linux, and other Unix-like systems (including Windows Subsystem for Linux, aka WSL); it is neither tested nor supported on Windows NT.
+KVM48 is supported on macOS, Linux, other Unix-like systems, and Windows 10.

 ## Contents